ddc/Gw2Launcher/README.md

 ## Program Notes
 + Guild Wars 2 "32bits" not supported
++ I did not write ArcDps loader nor do i provide any support for it or it's compatibility with Guild Wars 2.
+Credit goes to /u/deltaconnected.
 + Configuration, logs and database files will be saved inside "Documents/Gw2Utils"
     + "Documents/Gw2Utils/data/"
     + "Documents/Gw2Utils/logs/"